MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P0-getting-started/content.md

 ![Final Product](./1-final-product.png "Final Product")

-Here is also a [live preview](https://still-temple-12247.herokuapp.com/) of the app!

 Sure it looks very simple but it uses a lot of advanced concepts under the hood to get there!
 More on JavaScript concepts can be found in this series of [online books](https://github.com/getify/You-Dont-Know-JS).

 #What is Meteor?